 Electricity and heat consumption is seasonal and is mainly affected by climatic conditions.
 In Central and South East Europe electricity consumption is generally higher during the cold winter months.
-Electricity generation may also depend on climatic conditions, such as droughts or heat waves which limit generation due to requirements to observe certain temperature limits for rivers downstream of facilities in connection with the cooling of power plants.
+Electricity generation may also depend on climatic conditions, such as droughts or heat waves which limit generation due to requirements to observe certain temperature limits for rivers downstream of facilities in connection with the cooling of power plants or speed and direction of winds or sunshine for the generation of renewable energy.
 Consequently, our income reflects the seasonal character of the demand for electricity and may be adversely affected by significant variations in climatic conditions.
 We may need to compensate for a reduction in the availability of electricity generated by economical means by using other means with a higher generation cost or by being required to access the wholesale markets at higher prices, which could have a material adverse effect on our business, results of operations and financial condition.